Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at the 30 days standard deviation of 27.3% in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (20.9%)
+• The 30 days standard deviation over 5 years of Universal Investment Strategy 3x Leverage is 27.4%, which is higher, thus worse compared to the benchmark SPY (21%) in the same period.

 DownVol: